dustinstoltz/CMDist/README.md

-For more discussion see Stoltz and Taylor (2019) "[Concept Mover's Distance](https://link.springer.com/article/10.1007/s42001-019-00048-6)" in the _Journal of Computational Social Science_.
-The replication code and data can be found here: https://github.com/dustinstoltz/concept_movers_distance_jcss
+For more discussion of the math behind the measure see Stoltz and Taylor (2019) "[Concept Mover's Distance](https://link.springer.com/article/10.1007/s42001-019-00048-6)" in the _Journal of Computational Social Science_.
+The replication code and data for that paper can be found here: https://github.com/dustinstoltz/concept_movers_distance_jcss

 ### --------------------------------------------------------